MicrosoftDocs/PlayReady/Docs/Overview/secure-delete-server.md

 title: PlayReady Secure Delete Server
 description: The PlayReady Secure Delete feature allows service providers to receive secure acknowledgement when a persistent license is deleted by the app on the client. ms.assetid: "012a9779-4bc0-450f-a1ec-ef93c9d25a8e"
-kindex: license, Secure Delete
-kindex: processing, Secure Delete
-kindex: delete, secure
-keywords: Secure Delete, Secure Delete license ms.author: rolefran ms.topic: conceptual ms.prod: playready
+keywords: Secure Delete license server ms.author: rolefran ms.topic: conceptual ms.prod: playready